MATRIX PROFILE – ALGORITHMS

 There are three general types of matrix profiles:

 Static matrix is mainly composed of log aggregates, which means stable statistical distribution of values.
-Dynamic matrix contains several transformation rules, mainly evaluated with respect to initial condition i.e., the values occur with probability p 1, …, p n such that the final value is a function of initial conditions which is influenced by i) the clustering criterion and ii) the distance function.
+The dynamic matrix contains several transformation rules, mainly evaluated with respect to the initial condition i.e., the values occur with probability p 1, …, p n such that the final value is a function of initial conditions which is influenced by i) the clustering criterion and ii) the distance function.

 An interesting property of the Matrix Profile is that it grows simultaneously with the number of data elements it contains.
 We can use this property to design extremely innovative algorithms.
 For example, the algorithms to relate user, place, and event semantically are all readily proposed using only the first three dimensions of the matrix.
 If you give someone “location-tagged” data points, their profile will be much more relevant to them, in terms of being able to quickly locate them.